 (h) Review the appointment and replacement of the director of internal audit who shall report to the Committee;

-(l) Discuss earnings press releases;
+(j) Discuss earnings press releases;

-(m) Review and discuss with management the Company’s major risk exposures, including financial, operational, privacy, security, business continuity, and legal and regulatory risks, the steps the Company has taken to monitor and control such exposures, and the Company’s financial risk assessment and risk management policies; and regularly report to the Board the substance of such reviews and discussions;
+(k) Review and discuss with management the Company’s major risk exposures, including financial, operational, privacy, security, business continuity, and legal and regulatory risks, the steps the Company has taken to monitor and control such exposures, and the Company’s financial risk assessment and risk management policies; and regularly report to the Board the substance of such reviews and discussions;

-(n) Discuss the Company’s tax strategies and tax exposures; and
+(l) Discuss the Company’s tax strategies and tax exposures; and

 4. With respect to reporting and recommendations,

 (b) Review and recommend to the Board that the audited financial statements be included in the Company’s Annual Report on Form 10-K;

-(b) Review and assess the adequacy of this charter annually and recommend any proposed changes to the Board for approval;
+(c) Review and assess the adequacy of this charter annually and recommend any proposed changes to the Board for approval;

-(c) Review with the Board an annual performance evaluation of the Committee, prepared with Committee oversight, which evaluation must compare the performance of the Committee with the requirements of this Charter.
+(d) Review with the Board an annual performance evaluation of the Committee, prepared with Committee oversight, which evaluation must compare the performance of the Committee with the requirements of this Charter.
 The performance evaluation shall be conducted in such a manner as the Committee deems appropriate.
 Any member of the Committee may present the evaluation to the Board either orally or in writing;

-(d) Report to the Board on a regular basis and from time to time or whenever it shall be called upon to do so, and make such recommendations with respect to the above and other matters as the Committee may deem necessary or appropriate;
+(e) Report to the Board on a regular basis and from time to time or whenever it shall be called upon to do so, and make such recommendations with respect to the above and other matters as the Committee may deem necessary or appropriate;

 (b) Review all requests for waivers of the Code of Conduct involving directors, executive officers, and senior financial advisors as defined in the Code of Conduct and make recommendations to the Board as to whether it should approve any such request;